ACGNnsj/compuational_physics_N2014301020001/Excercise_06.md

 作业2.10

-#### 2.10 Generalize the program developed for the previous problem so that it can
+#### 2.10 Generalize the program developed for the previous problem so that it can deal with situations in which
 ***